Oven roasted potatoes have a fantastic crispy exterior that is balanced with a creamy interior that pops in your mouth.

 Expert Tips

 - Peeling the potatoes is not necessary.
-Wash the potato skin well before cutting potatoes into even size chunks.

 - Feel free to make ahead and reheat at 375°F wrapped in aluminum foil for about 10 minutes.

-- Also very important to completely dry the potatoes before seasoning.
+- Also important to completely dry the potatoes before seasoning.
 We use a cotton towel to dry the potatoes.

 Frequently Asked Questions